Building better brand equity: The strategies and ideas you haven’t heard

 So, in order to strongly and sufficiently evaluate our brand equity, we’ll combine these unique methods and come up with conclusions for each.

 Brand awareness is how someone reacts or internalizes emotions when they experience a brand element.
-This includes things such as brand logos, styles, color schemes and jingles.
+This includes things such as logos, styles, color schemes and jingles.

 The most direct method to measuring brand awareness is by measuring searches to see data about how a brand is performing.
 This process is typically supplemented by software systems like Ahrefs.

 Though this is the most direct way, there are a few others with similar but unique value.
-These evaluation methods also require some estimation and aren’t always 100% accurate, but they’re definitely still valid and widely-used.
+These evaluation methods also require some estimation and aren’t always 100% accurate, but they’re still valid and widely-used.